FOXEL-Laboratories/FOXEL-Laboratories/README.md

 <p align="justify">
 This repository is dedicated to the FOXEL Labs research center scientific direction.
-It mostly contains the presentation and the official publication of the direction.
+It mostly contains the presentation and the official publication of the direction available on the <a ref="https://github.com/FOXEL-Labs/Scientific-Direction/wiki">wiki</a>.
 </p>

 <p align="justify">